Geojit Financial Services

 Geojit Financial Services Ltd. is an investment services company in India headquartered in Kochi, Kerala.
 It operates a network of offices across India and the Middle East.
-Geojit was the first company in India to launch online-trading facilities, develop franchise models of sub-broking, form joint ventures in West Asia and the first to begin commodity futures trading in pepper, cardamom, gold and silver in Bharat.
+Geojit was the first company in India to launch online-trading facilities, develop franchise models of sub-broking, form joint ventures in West Asia and the first to begin commodity futures trading in pepper, cardamom, gold and silver in India.

 The product offerings of the company include equities and derivatives to mutual funds, life and general insurance, commodities derivatives and portfolio management services.
 The company has 512 offices across the country.
 Through joint ventures and associates, the company has expanded its presence globally with offices in Dubai, Abu Dhabi, Sharjah, Al Ain, Muscat, Riyadh, Dammam, Bahrain and Kuwait.
 Geojit is listed on the National Stock Exchange (NSE) and the Bombay Stock Exchange (BSE).